You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Cons of WordPress.org

-• There’s no built-in technical support from WordPress.org itself, though your web host should be able to help with getting WordPress installed and keeping it up to date.
+- There’s no built-in technical support from WordPress.org itself, though your web host should be able to help get WordPress installed and keep it up to date.

-• You’re responsible for website maintenance like keeping your WordPress installation, themes, and plugins up to date, and running backups (though your web host may automate some of these types of tasks).
+- You’re responsible for website maintenance, such as updating your WordPress installation, themes, and plugins and running backups (though your web host may automate some of these tasks).

 WordPress Add-Ons Available